-You've got qmail installed, either from the recommended source tarball method, or one of the self-compiling packages.
-This section contains information the mail administrator or system administrator will need to configure qmail to make it work the way they want it to.
+You've got qmail installed, from the recommended source tarball method, one of the self-compiling packages, or a var-qmail package.
+This section contains information you will need to configure qmail to make it work the way you want it to.